Some of the links in this post may be affiliate links.

 These plants thrive in warm climates with high humidity, and in areas where they have enough room to grow.
 They will use their plentiful, cord-like aerial roots to climb trees and seek out water.

-As you saw in the previous photo, the fruit that I tasted was actually grown in Ohio, but the plant was in the ground in a hoop house (basically a greenhouse).
+As you saw in a previous photo, the fruit that I tasted was actually grown in Ohio, but the plant was in the ground in a hoop house (basically a greenhouse).

 5. How long does it take to harvest a Monstera fruit?